 For example, if you are trying to tag a customer if the order is placed from Canada, a recent payload will work well as a valid Customer ID is required to complete the workflow successfully.

 If you choose to test using a Recent Payload, Mesa will run the workflow as if the workflow was enabled.
 Therefore, make sure you are comfortable with the output of the test.

 For example, if you are tagging an order when it's total price over $100, make sure that you are comfortable with Mesa adding this tag when you test.

 Note: You can manually edit any part of the payload before running the test.
 This is useful if you want to tweak certain properties of the payload.

 3. View the Status of the Test

-Once you click to Run Test, it is useful to View the task.
-This will show you if the task ran successfully or not:
+After you click Run Test, it is useful to click the View Task button.
+This will show you if the task ran successfully or if another failure occurred.

 4. View the logs of any Failed tasks

 If your task failed, it is recommended to view the logs of the failed task.
 This will give you some insight into what went wrong.
-To do so, click the failed task: Then click to View Logs:
+To do so, click to View Logs on the failed task.